Food & Nutrition: CPD Supervised Practice Experience

 To be eligible for the registration exam for dietitians, students must first complete 1200 hours of supervised practice (SP).

 In the coordinated program, supervised practice begins with the experience in NUTR002 Orientation to Dietetics.
 That experience must be completed within five years prior to applying to the program.

 Supervised practice experiences in the first year of CPD are generally limited to 3 to 4 hours/week in clinical nutrition settings.
 Some facilities include outpatient clinics or health maintenance organizations.
 All students are also placed in a hospital setting.
 When possible, student requests for facility placement are honored.
 In addition, simulated laboratory experiences are held on campus

 Staff relief experiences require sequential days for the SP experience and are scheduled to meet individual course requirements.
-The Coordinated Program in Dietetics Facility Master Schedule provides a schedule of important meetings and dates you can expect to be at your facilities.
+The Coordinated Program in Dietetics Facility Master Schedule, available in Helpful Resources below, provides a schedule of important meetings and dates you can expect to be at your facilities.

 In addition to the physical exam, the following are also required: